jthickstun/anticipation/README.md

 events, melody = extract_instruments(segment, [53])
 ```

-To generate an accompaniment to an isolated melody, we call the `generate` function using the melody as control inputs.
-We recombine the generated accompaniment with the melody controls using `ops.combine`:
+To generate an accompaniment to an isolated melody, call the `generate` function using the melody as control inputs.
+Recombine the generated accompaniment with the melody controls using `ops.combine`:

 ```
 history = ops.clip(events, 0, 5, clip_duration=False)